A Summary of the Florida Lady Bird Deed

 What is the Florida Lady Bird deed?

-A Florida Lady Bird deed, formally known as an Enhanced Life Estate Deed, is designed to allow property owners in Florida to transfer property to others automatically upon their death while maintaining use, control and ownership while alive.
+A Florida Lady Bird deed, formally known as an Enhanced Life Estate Deed, is designed to allow property owners in Florida to transfer property to others automatically upon their death while maintaining use, control and ownership during the owner’s lifetime.

 With a Lady Bird deed, a person takes an enhanced “life estate” interest in real property while transferring the “remainder” interest to someone else after they pass away.